-Third Party Sick Pay- No longer taxable at the city level.
+Third Party Sick Pay- Not taxable at the city level.

 Cafeteria Plans – IRC Section 125 wages are not taxable.
 Therefore, they are not included in the definition of Medicare wages and therefore are not included in Box 5 (the Medicare Wage box) of the W-2.

 Stock Options – Franklin does tax stock option income.